 Facilities that support pedestrian or bicycle transit.

-Traffic mitigation.
+Traffic mitigation measures.

-Site clearance, grading, preparation, and demolition .
+Site clearance, grading, preparation, and demolition necessary for the development of the Capital Improvement Project.

 Sidewalk or streetscape improvements, including, but not limited to, the reconstruction or resurfacing of sidewalks and streets or the installation of lighting, signage, or other related amenities, including shade structures, seating, landscaping, streetscaping, and public safety improvements.